AlgoAIBoss/denn-ijcai/README.md

 # Regression
 - The ``.sh`` files to train the different models are available in ``exec/`` for each experiment.
-- The figures can be generates using the Jupyter notebooks.
+- The figures can be generated using the Jupyter notebooks.

 # Classification
 - The datasets need to be downloaded first.